robertfeldt/BlackBoxOptim.jl/README.md

 BlackBoxOptim.jl
 ==============

+**NOTE!** The top-level API of BlackBoxOptim has just recently changed and we are going through a couple of testing rounds.
+Things should settle shortly.
+Sorry for any inconvenience!

 BlackBoxOptim is a (work-in-progress) global optimization framework for Julia (http://julialang.org/).
 It supports both multi- and single-objective optimization problems and is focused on (meta-)heuristic/stochastic algorithms (DE, NES, CMA-ES etc) that do NOT require the function being optimized to be differentiable.
 This is in contrast to more traditional, deterministic algorithms that are often based on gradients/differentiability.

 [![Build Status](https://travis-ci.org/robertfeldt/BlackBoxOptim.jl.svg?branch=master)](https://travis-ci.org/robertfeldt/BlackBoxOptim.jl)